Tutorial: Create reference data from deduplicated catalog columns

 -

-How to extract reference data from existing catalog items.
+How to create reference data directly from existing catalog items.

 -